 Other Awards.
 A participant will not recognize taxable income at the time restricted shares (i.e., shares subject to a substantial risk of forfeiture) are granted and the Company will not be entitled to a tax deduction at that time, unless the participant makes an election to be taxed at that time.
 If such election is made, the participant will recognize compensation taxable as ordinary income (and subject to income tax withholding in respect of an employee) at the time of the grant in an amount equal to the excess of the fair market value for the shares at such time over the amount, if any, paid for those shares.
-If such election is not made, the participant will recognize compensation taxable as ordinary income (and subject to income tax withholding in respect of an employee) at the time the restrictions constituting a substantial risk of forfeiture lapse in an amount equal to the excess of the shares at such time over the amount, if any, paid for those shares.
+If such election is not made, the participant will recognize compensation taxable as ordinary income (and subject to income tax withholding in respect of an employee) at the time the restrictions constituting a substantial risk of forfeiture lapse in an amount equal to the excess of the fair market value of the shares at such time over the amount, if any, paid for those shares.
 The amount of ordinary income recognized by making the above-described election or upon the lapse of restrictions constituting a substantial risk of forfeiture is deductible by the Company (or, if applicable, the affiliate employer) as compensation expense, subject to the deduction limits under Section 162(m) of the Internal Revenue Code.
-In addition, a participant receiving dividends with respect to restricted shares for which the above-described election has not been made and prior to the time the restrictions constituting a substantial risk of forfeiture income tax withholding in respect of an employee), rather than dividend income, in an amount equal to the dividends paid and the Company (or, if applicable, the affiliate employee), rather than dividend income, in an amount equal to the dividends paid and the Company (or, if applicable, the affiliate employee), rather than dividend income, in an amount equal to the dividends paid and the Company (or, if applicable, the affiliate employer) will be entitled to a corresponding deduction, subject to t
+In addition, a participant receiving dividends with respect to restricted shares for which the above-described election has not been made and prior to the time the restrictions constituting a substantial risk of forfeiture lapse will recognize compensation taxable as ordinary income (and subject to income tax withholding in respect of an employee), rather than dividend income, in an amount equal to the dividends paid and the Company (or, if applicable, the affiliate employer) will be entitled to a corresponding deduction, subject to the deduction limits under Section 162(m) of the Internal Revenue Code.